ionic-team/vscode-ionic/README.md

 ## Debugging for Web

 For debugging (adding breakpoints, inspecting variables and seeing console logging) use the options under the `Debug` folder.
-Debugging for web will launch a seperate web browser instance that is debuggable (Google Chrome by Default).
+Debugging for web will launch a separate web browser instance that is debuggable (Google Chrome by Default).
 You can also choose Microsoft Edge from the `settings` option.

 ## Debugging for Android